Alevism

-Alevism (/æˈlɛvɪzəm/; Alevilik; Elewîtî), also known as Qizilbashism, (Note: "Qizilbashism" is generally disliked among Alevis due to being considered a derogatory exonym) is a syncretic and mystic tradition, formulated by Haji Bektash Veli.
-It differs from mainstream Sunni Islam and Usuli Shia Islam by having no binding religious dogmas, which makes it more akin to Twelver Shi'a, whilst integrating Central Asian shamanic elements.
-Teachings are passed on by a spiritual leader or dervish called dede, instead of an Imam, as with Sufi orders.
+Alevism (/æˈlɛvɪzəm/; Alevilik; Elewîtî), also known as Qizilbashism, (Note: "Qizilbashism" is generally disliked among Alevis due to being considered a derogatory exonym) is a syncretic and mystic movement, traditionally associated with Haji Bektash Veli.
+It is generally agreed that it is akin to a Sufi rendition of Twelver Shi'ism that integrates Central Asian shamanic elements, though some dissenting voices base the Alevi belief squarely in a non-denominational, heterodox Anatolian Islam instead.
 They acknowledge the six articles of faith of Islam, but may differ regarding their interpretation.
+Lack of gender segregation in ritual contexts and clergy is one of the key features that sets Alevism apart from Muslim orthodoxy.

+Although the main order amongst Alevis, the Bektashi order, were appointed as the military chaplains until the Auspicious Incident, historical Qizilbash affiliation created political rifts which caused them to be persecuted both in Ottoman and modern Turkish regimes, being described as heterodox to contrast them with the "orthodox" Sunni majority.

+Adherents of Alevism are found primarily in Turkey and estimates of the percentage of Turkey's population that are Alevi include between 4% and 15%.
 The term “Alevi-Bektashi” is currently a widely and frequently used expression in the religious discourse of Turkey as an umbrella term for the culture of Alevism and the order of Bektashi.

-Even though appointed as the official military chaplains of the Ottoman Army until the Auspicious Incident, they have faced significant institutional stigma from the Ottoman and later Turkish state and clergy, being described as heterodox to contrast them with the "orthodox" Sunni majority.
-Adherents of Alevism are found primarily in Turkey and estimates of the percentage of Turkey's population that are Alevi include between 4% and 15%.

-Alevi/Bektashi is officially recognized through Ministry of Culture and Tourism under the 'Presidency of Alevi/Bektashi Culture'.
-Alevism is often differantiated by its humanistic and secular approaches such as total freedom of women or relaxed alcohol consumption.
+Alevism is officially recognized through the Ministry of Culture and Tourism under the 'Presidency of Alevi/Bektashi Culture'.